Seborrheic Keratoses

 • Electrocautery: This includes numbing the area and then destroying the lesion using an electric current.
 This method can be used alone or with scraping, specifically with thicker lesions.

-• Curettage: The treatment area will be numbed and a special scalpel blade will be used to remove the growth.
+• Curettage: The treatment area will be numbed, and a special scalpel blade will be used to remove the growth.
 Cryosurgery is sometimes used along with this technique to remove thinner or flatter growths.

 • Hydrogen Peroxide Treatment: For raised growths, your dermatologist may prescribe a solution of 40% hydrogen peroxide, which is applied to the skin.
-This treatment has been proven effective is eliminating a seborrheic keratosis.
+This treatment has been proven effective in eliminating a seborrheic keratosis.

 Ideal Candidates for Seborrheic Keratoses Treatment